iWaraxe/CriticalThinking/lectures/en/lecture-06-ai-ethics-arena.md

 ### [seq:060] Will AI Take All the Jobs?

 ###### SCRIPT
 "AI will steal our jobs!"
 You've heard it, but is it true?
 Yes, AI can write, create art, and even code.
-But it can't truly understand, feel, or connect like humans.
-The future isn't humans OR AI – it's humans WITH AI.
+But here's the twist – while AI gets more capable, it's also becoming less trustworthy.
+When AI tries to blackmail researchers or lies to preserve itself, who wants to give it important jobs?
+The future isn't humans OR AI – it's humans WITH AI, but with humans firmly in control.
 Jobs will change, not disappear.
 The key?
-Learning skills AI can't replace: creativity, empathy, critical thinking – exactly what we're building here!
+Learning skills AI can't replace: creativity, empathy, ethical reasoning, and critical thinking – exactly what we're building here!
+Plus, someone needs to watch the watchers!

 ###### VISUAL
 - Jobs evolution timeline